Slade Green, Bexley

 Howbury’s surroundings were fields on the edge of Crayford Marshes until industrial development began here in the late 19th century, mainly in the form of brickmaking and barge-building.
 The bulky church of St Augustine was built in 1900, and the station opened in the same year, followed by locomotive sheds and carriage sidings.
 The South East and Chatham Railway Company built a small estate of railway workers’ homes and a matching public house on Oak Road.
 The cottages are arranged in groups of four and designed to look at first glance as though each set is a single dwelling.
 Prolonged railway ownership kept the Oak Road estate relatively unspoilt and it is now a conservation area.

-The locality’s former Howbury centre has been redeveloped as Ratio, with 372 homes plus the usual smattering of neighbourhood amenities associated with such schemes (although not as many as were originally promised).
+The locality’s former Howbury centre and its surroundings have been redeveloped as Ratio, with 372 homes “inspired by regency-style architecture” – plus the usual smattering of neighbourhood amenities associated with such schemes (although not as many as were originally promised).
 Unlike most major developments in modern London, Ratio includes a high proportion of three- and four-bedroom family houses, as well as the more predictable two-bedroom apartments.

-At the time of writing (June 2017) a proposal to construct a huge distribution park adjacent to the rail lines south-east of the station appears to be in abeyance following the Mayor of London’s rejection of a revised planning application.
-However, the Howbury Park project may yet go ahead in some form as the site is allocated for this purpose in the London Plan.
+A proposal to construct a huge distribution park adjacent to the rail lines south-east of the station appears to be in abeyance following the Mayor of London’s rejection of a revised planning application.
+However, the Howbury Park project may yet go ahead in some form as the site has been allocated for this purpose in the London Plan.

 Postcode area: Erith DA8